contentstack/contentstack-android-persistence-example/README.md

 You also need to implement the fieldMapping function which returns the mapping of attributes and entry fields in Contentstack.

-Similarly, we can add other entries and mapping for each entry.
+Similarly, we can add other entries and do mapping for each entry.

-#### Asset Map
+#### Assets Mapping

-To map Assets, you need to create a table for assets named SysAssets and extend RealmObject.
+To map assets, you need to create a table for assets named SysAssets and extend RealmObject.
 Add the following code to implement AssetProtocol.

 ```
 @RealmClass(name="sys_assets")